farrell-dan/concordia-nodejs-promises/lecture/lecture-2-callbacks.md

 ---

-_Synchronous_: Things happens one at a time.
+_Synchronous_: Things happen one at a time.

 ---